The original question was:

 There are even more problems if, as some have suggested, God supposedly stamped His image on a group of hominids rather than just one couple.
 If the New Testament teaches ‘one man sinned’, then which one sinned to bring judgement and death into the world?
 What happened to the others, and to their descendants?
 Whose sin did Jesus’ death pay for?
 The theological problems are just as ridiculously great as the biological problems.

 If evangelical Christians want to seriously challenge the pagan world around them, they should stand firm on the authority of God’s word, which will stand up to any honest scrutiny, theologically, biologically and historically.
 Christ created the first man, one man sinned, and sin brought physical and spiritual death.
 Jesus came to physically and spiritually die so we could be given eternal life.
-The only way to gain eternal life is the put your faith in Christ, the Creator, Judge, and Saviour.
+The only way to gain eternal life is to put your faith in Christ, the Creator, Judge, and Saviour.

 Were you helped by this answer?
 If so, consider making a donation so we can keep adding more answers.